SuperFight (2022): Background

-On December 23, 2021, MLW announced that it would be holding SuperFight at the Grady Cole Center in Charlotte, North Carolina, on February 26, 2022.
+On December 23, 2021, MLW announced that it would be holding a SuperFight at the Grady Cole Center in Charlotte, North Carolina, on February 26, 2022.
 On February 2, MLW also announced that wrestling legend Ricky Steamboat had signed to be the matchmaker for the event.

 Storylines

 The supercard consisted of matches that result from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by MLW's writers.

 As a part of MLW's "Open Door" policy", several free agents have been announced for SuperFight.
 Names include the returns of Killer Kross, Puma King, and Mini Abismo Negro.
 Additionally, father and son duo Ricky Morton and Kerry Morton, wrestling veteran Gangrel, and east coast indie star "Cashflow" Ken Broadway have been signed for the event.

-On the December 1, 2021 episode of Fusion: Alpha, Davey Richards defeated TJP in the finals of the Opera Cup tournament.
+On the December 1, 2021, episode of Fusion: Alpha, Davey Richards defeated TJP in the finals of the Opera Cup tournament.
 With this win, Richards would earn a shot at the MLW World Heavyweight Championship.
 On January 20, 2022, it was announced that Richards would challenge Alexander Hammerstone for the title at SuperFight.

 Months after the dissolution of Contra Unit at War Chamber, former teammates Jacob Fatu and Mads Krügger would eventually face off in a grudge match on the February 24, 2022 episode of Fusion, where Fatu won.
-As part of SuperFight's double main event, announced on February 8, 2022 at MLW.com, Krügger will rematch Fatu in a Stairway to Hell Match.
+As part of SuperFight's double main event, announced on February 8, 2022, at MLW.com, Krügger will rematch Fatu in a Stairway to Hell Match.
 Both men have submitted a personal request for their weapons of use - a Baklei war club for Krügger, and a Maliliu Cane for Fatu.

-On the December 9, 2021 episode of Fusion: Alpha, nZo made his MLW debut, defeating Matt Cross with a rope-assisted pin.
+On the December 9, 2021, episode of Fusion: Alpha, nZo made his MLW debut, defeating Matt Cross with a rope-assisted pin.
 After the match, KC Navarro made his entrance for his match against Gino Medina, only for nZo to attack and severely injure him.
 When confronted by correspondent Emilio Sparks about his actions, nZo claimed Navarro "snuffed" him when he passed by him on the entranceway, calling Navarro "disrespectful". nZo would be suspended soon after as a result of his actions.
 On February 9, 2022, MLW.com announced that Navarro and nZo would face each other in a grudge match at SuperFight.